 Force India still racing in Hungary despite court hearing

-"We shall be engaging with key stakeholders on an urgent basis to secure the best outcome for creditors," said Geoff Rowley, representing joint administrators FRP Advisory LLP.
-"In the meantime, the team will continue to operate as normal, including racing in Hungary this weekend.
-Our aim is for business as usual whilst we assess options to secure the future of the team."
+"It has nothing to do with my outstanding amounts," he said.
+"The bottom line of this is that we either do this or the team will have gone bust."

-The Force India team, which is co-owned by Vijay Mallya, finished fourth in the constructors' championship last year with one of the smallest budgets in F1.
+Force India, which is co-owned by Vijay Mallya, finished fourth in the constructors' championship last year with one of the smallest budgets in F1.

-After 11 of 21 races, Force India is fifth overall so far and trails fourth-place Renault by 21 points.
-Mexican driver Sergio Perez and Frenchman Esteban Ocon are the team's drivers at the Hungaroring.
-They competed in final practice ahead of qualifying later Saturday.

 On Thursday, Perez expressed his ongoing concerns by calling the financial situation "critical" as the team looks for potential buyers.

-Force India reportedly owes more than 10 million pounds ($13 million) to engine supplier Mercedes, and Perez is owed 3 million pounds ($3.9 million) in sponsorship deals.
+Force India reportedly owes more than 10 million pounds ($13 million) to engine supplier Mercedes, in addition to what it owes Perez.

-"The more money you have in this game, usually the better you do.
-But hopefully that will be solved soon and we'll get back to operating in the normal manner we are used to," chief operating officer Otmar Szafnauer said.
+"The more money you have in this game, usually the better you do," Force India chief operating officer Otmar Szafnauer said.
 "We are just in this critical period, which might last a week or two.
 We have to keep our heads down."

-Szafnauer remains confident of a resolution, as F1 prepares to head into a four-week summer break following the Hungarian GP.
+Szafnauer remains confident of a resolution, as F1 prepares to head into a four-week summer break following Sunday's race.

-The 21-year-old Frenchman, highly regarded in F1 and tipped as a potential future title contender, has been linked with a move to Renault.
+The 21-year-old Frenchman, highly regarded and tipped as a future title contender, has been linked with a move to Renault.

 "It's fine for him to go but we have to agree to that," Szafnauer said.
 "We won't stand in his way."